bt909/imap-mailstat-exporter/README.md

 > [!IMPORTANT]
 > In version 0.1.0 the metric names were changed.
 First because they were hard to read and now I hope I follow more best practices in naming metrics.
 As 0.1.0 comes with more than one breaking change my decision was to rename the metrics at this point as well.
 The exporter allows you for migration in version 0.1.0 to get the old metrics as well using command line flag `--migration.mode` or the also available environment variable `MAILSTAT_EXPORTER_MIGRATIONMODE=true`.
 This flag, the environment variable and the old metrics are removed in version 0.2.0.

-The exposed metrics since version 0.1.0 are the following:
+The exposed metrics since version 0.1.0 are:

 metric | type | description | remarks
 -------|------|-------------|---------